Escanord/DiversitySampling/README.md

 ### Number of Discovered Species vs. Sample Size
 Experiment execution file is experiments/Diverse_Sampling_Exp.py.
 By executing the script, you will obtain a plot of the mean number of discovered species against the sample size.

-** Note: ** To successfully execute the scripts, you have to create a Python virtual environment, or equivalent form, with required packages defined in 'requirements.txt'.
+**Note:** To successfully execute the scripts, you have to create a Python virtual environment, or equivalent form of environment, with required packages defined in 'requirements.txt'.

 ```
 python experiment.py <input_file> <output_file> [max_sample_size] [repetitions]